La Flèche: Prytanée National Militaire

 During the 16th century, Françoise, duchess of Alençon, and grandmother to the future Henry IV established a castle in La Flèche, where Antoine de Bourbon, king of Navarre, and his wife Jeanne d'Albret, future parents of Henry IV, resided in 1552.
-The castle was given to the Jesuits by Henri IV in 1604 to found the "Collège Royal Henry-Le-Grand", in order "to select and train the best minds of the time".
+The castle was given to the Jesuits by Henri IV in 1604 to found the Collège royal Henri le Grand, in order "to select and train the best minds of the time".

-In 1764 following the expulsion of the Jesuits the school was transformed by Louis XV and Choiseul into a military institution designed to train young cadets for admission to the École Militaire.
+In 1764 following the expulsion of the Jesuits the school was transformed by Louis XV and Choiseul into a military institution (the École de cadets) designed to train young cadets for admission to the École Militaire.
 The buildings now accommodate one of six military schools in France.
 The buildings are arranged around three courtyards which are dominated by the imposing stature of the Church of St. Louis (1607).
 The work followed a plan developed by Louis Métezeau with a row of courtyards roughly the same size.
 The architect was Étienne Martellange.
 The work was completed in 1655 with the construction of the gate of honour with the pediment and the bust of Henri IV.